joemiller/xbmc-script-sort-movies-by-file-date/README.md

 Caveats:
 --------
+- Warning!
 I have only done limited testing on this script.
-It was tested on Windows 7, XBMC 10.0, and all of my movies were stored remotely via SMB.
-It should work for local movies too, but other protocols may not work.
+- It was tested on Windows 7, XBMC 10.0
+- All of my movies were stored remotely via SMB.
+It should work for local movies too, but other protocols may or may not work.

 Known Bugs
 ----------

-1. Script will break if a movie in your library no longer exists on disk.
-   Workaround:  clean library before running this script

 Author
 ------